Skip to content

 Hanging loop

-If you wish to add a hanging loop to your decoration so you can attach it to your tree, take a length or ribbon or yarn of about 8cm, using a crochet hook, thread one end through the tip of the decoration (behind the pom pom if you added one), tie both ends together and trim the excess.
-If your ribbon or yarn is fine enough, twist the loop so the knot is hidden inside.
+To add a hanging loop to your decoration so you can attach it to your tree, take a length or ribbon or yarn of about 8cm, using a crochet hook, thread one end through the tip of the decoration (behind the pom pom if you added one), tie both ends together and trim the excess.

 A tear drop shaped elf Christmas decoration hangs in a Christmas tree